 Here are 5 of our best tips to help you when considering your next multifamily purchase.

 Tip #1: Location

 Location matters!
-When investing in multifamily, try to buy in major market and suburb areas such as Atlanta, Dallas, and Indianapolis.
+When investing in multifamily, try to buy in major markets and suburban areas such as Atlanta, Dallas, and Indianapolis.
 While within those major cities, it is helpful to get frontage on main roads that have good curb appeal and drive-by traffic.
-This will allow more people to see the property as they drive by and in return, you will get more lease up.
+This will allow more people to see the property as they drive by and in return, you will get more leases up.

 Tip #2: Value Add Ability